-- 1. conduct measurements of some physical quantities; - 2. make observations of events, collect and tabulate data; - 3. identify and evaluate some common experimental errors; - 4. plot and analyse graphs; - 5. draw conclusions from numerical and graphical analysis of data; and - 6. prepare and present practical reports.
+- 1. conduct measurements of some physical quantities; - 2. make observations of events, collect and tabulate data; - 3. identify and evaluate some common experimental errors; - 4. plot and analyses graphs; and - 5. draw conclusions from numerical and graphical analysis of data.